-iii.
-In-kind contributions

-Donated materials, services and use of facilities are recorded at fair value when an unconditional commitment is received and are recognized as in-kind contributions as revenue and expense in the accompanying financial statements.
+In-kind contributions: Donated materials, services and use of facilities are recorded at fair value when an unconditional commitment is received and are recognized as in-kind contributions as revenue and expense in the accompanying financial statements.
 Contributions of services are recognized when services received (a) create or enhance nonfinancial assets or (b) require specialized skills, are provided by individuals possessing those skills, and would typically need to be purchased if not provided by donation.
 The value of such services is recorded based on the estimated fair value of services provided and is classified as in-kind contributions revenue and expense charged to programs and supporting services based on the program or support services directly benefited.
 Many individuals volunteer their time and perform a variety of tasks that assist the Organization.
 The value of these contributed services is not recorded as in-kind contributions since the criteria for recognition was not met.

-n.
+m.
 Functional allocation of expenses

 The costs of providing the various programs and other activities have been summarized on a functional basis in the accompanying statements of activities.
+The financial statements report certain categories of expenses that are attributable to the program or supporting function.
+Therefore, these expenses require allocation on a reasonable basis that is consistently applied.
 Accordingly, certain costs, such as salaries, retirement plan, employee benefits, payroll taxes, office supplies, telephone, postage and shipping, occupancy, and equipment rental and maintenance have been allocated among programs and supporting services based on staff level of effort.

-o.
-Adoption of new accounting standards
+n.
+Adoption of new accounting standard